Talk about the Route 53 extension has extended into decades.

 "The working class who live in Lake County would have to pay more just to get to work everyday," Morris said.
 "I can't imagine families able to pay $5 a day on tolls.
 It's not right."

-Lake County and 12 villages and city councils have passed resolutions of support.
+Lake County and several surrounding villages and city councils, including the Village of Buffalo Grove, which passed a resolution just weeks ago, are in support of the project.
 And, in a 2009 county-wide referendum, 76 percent of voters favored extending Illinois Route 53.
 The project is also included in Chicago Metropolitan Agency for Planning’s GO TO 2040 comprehensive regional plan.

 Would you be willing to pay a toll to use the road?
 Where do you propose the funding come from to build it?